 A 2004 graduate of Boston College with a B.A. in United States history, he later earned his M.A. in United States history from B.C. in 2005.
 Upon graduation, Williamson worked as the Weekend Assignment Editor at New England Cable News until 2006.
 After his stint at NECN, he entered the sports information field as an intern at Boston College.
 Williamson worked as the secondary contact for football and served as the primary contact for softball, cross country, track & field and golf.

-A member of the College Sports Information Directors of America (CoSIDA), Williamson currently resides with his wife, Christine, and children, Breanna (two), A.J. (two) and Elle (newborn) in Stoughton, Massachusetts.
+A member of the College Sports Information Directors of America (CoSIDA), Williamson currently resides with his wife, Christine, and children, Breanna (three), A.J. (three) and Elle (one) in Stoughton, Massachusetts.